Raising chickens can be educational, productive and fun.

 Deciding what breeds you want can be a challenge but if you can look at it in a practical way it becomes much easier.
 Your first decision is whether you want your chickens for eggs, meat, both or as a pet or show bird.

 The next choice is production birds or heritage.

 Production birds are bred for producing large amounts of eggs or meat fairly rapidly.
-Whereas heritage birds will lay slightly less eggs per year but their production will continue into the third and sometimes fourth year.
+Whereas heritage birds will lay slightly fewer eggs per year but their production will continue into the third and sometimes fourth year.

-Other things you need to consider is the environment and their temperament.
+Other things you need to consider are the environment and their temperament.
 Some breeds do better in hot climates and others do better in colder climates.
 If you live in the colder northern climates, having a delicate hothouse chicken is going to be problematic during the cold winter months.

 Temperament is quite important as you really want hens that will be easy to handle and enjoy or at least tolerate humans.
 Some breeds do not like humans very much, are flighty and will lay eggs in secret places.